britzl/platypus/README.md

 	end

 ## Collision detection
-Platypus uses a combination of contact point response handling and ray casts.
-Contact point response handling is used to separate the game object from the colliding geometry and ray casts are used to detect wall and ground contact.
+Platypus uses ray casts to detect collisions.
+Ray casts are used for both separating the game object from the colliding geometry and to detect wall and ground contact.

 ## State changes
 Platypus will send messages for certain state changes so that scripts can react, for instance by changing animation.